d-khan/java/sorting.md

 This will be an exciting exercise for those who:

-love programming ❤️
+- love programming ❤️
-have free time ⏳
+- no friends
-or have absolutely nothing better to do than write code 😄 Give it an honest try.
+- or have absolutely nothing better to do than write code 😄

+Give it an honest try.
 And if you really struggle (or start questioning your life choices), don’t worry—I’ll share the ready-made Java version later.
 Until then… happy coding ☕👨‍💻👩‍💻